molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 ###Check your data
 After running the pcaoptimum command (both variants), the `outdir` will contain a number of directories from the performed QTL analyse.
 These folders will be named **Cis-nPCAsRemoved-GeneticVectorsNotRemoved** and **Trans-nPCAsRemoved-GeneticVectorsNotRemoved** (one folder per iteration of n PCs removed).
-The contents of these directories are detailed here: [QTL mapping output](link).
+The contents of these directories are detailed here: [QTL Mapping output - Text mode](https://github.com/molgenis/systemsgenetics/tree/master/eqtl-mapping-pipeline#qtl-mapping-output---text-mode).
 If you have run the `--pcqtl` variant of this method, an additional folder will be created in the `outdir`, containing the QTL mapping on the PC eigenvectors.

 Additionally, at the end of the analyses, the program produces a table with the number of significant *cis*- and *trans*-QTLs for each increment of PC removal, the number of shared QTLs, and the number of QTLs with a different allelic direction compared to the number of detected QTLs using your input `traitfile` (this output will be printed on your screen).